Blogging fathers give birth to children. Like the hen, they keep laying eggs.

 What a Blogging Father Does for You

-- He takes a long-range view on your growth and development as a blogger.
+- He takes a long-range view of your growth and development as a blogger.

 - He offers encouragement and cheerleading, but not always “how to” advice.

-- He breaks your eyes to see possibilities in things that seem impossible
+- He breaks your eyes to see possibilities for things that seem impossible

 - He helps you see the destination but does not always give you the detailed map to get to your desired destination.